leeyuiwah-sl/dundry/README.md

 Dundry is a village and civil parish, situated on Dundry Hill to the south of Bristol.

-The villagers would greet visitors in English and say "Hello World!"
+Phase 1 Story: The villagers would greet visitors in English and say "Hello World!"

-They also have a hobby of playing with some items of substantial values, and they love to show the data of these items to their visitor after the greeting.
+Phase 2 Story: They also have a hobby of playing with some items of substantial values, and they love to show the data of these items to their visitor after the greeting.

+Phase 3 Story: The villagers also like to express their friendliness by clapping to visitors.
+However, they prefer to send these claps by using either a message queue or a publish/subscribe model.
+As such, they will ask visitor to adopt the Kafka technology to receive these claps.

 ## Project Structure

 This project has three subsystems

+*Phases 1 and 2 stories*

 1. dundry-a-lib: keeping the dictionary of greetings
 2. dundry-b-lib: keeping a DataManager for the data items
 3. dundry-app: the main driver program making use the above two libraries

+*Phase 3 story*

+4. dundry-kafka-producer: a villager sending claps to a visitor
+5. dundry-kafka-consumer: a visitor receiving claps from a visitor
+6. dundry-kafka-common: parameters that have been agreed upon by both the producer and the receiver

-## How to Run
+## Phases 1 & 2: How to Run

 Prerequisite: